BECAA Learning Hub

 • Choosing the right catch metric

-• The minimum BECCA question structure
+• The minimum BECAA question structure

 • Survey delivery options

-• How to calculate BECCA indicators
+• How to calculate BECAA indicators

 • Data quality, validation and ethics